baiyueh/PANINIpy/Documentation/Papers/paper_arxiv.md

 Modules can be flexibly added to the package as needed.
 All modules take as input a standard representation of a network (either as an edgelist or an adjacency list in Python).

 - `hypergraph_binning`: Methods for identifying MDL-optimal temporally contiguous partitions of event data between distinct node sets (e.g. users and products).
 Utilizes method of @Kirkley2024HypergraphBinning.
 - `population_clustering`: Methods for performing clustering of observed network populations, multilayer network layers, or temporal networks.
 Utilizes method of @Kirkley2023PopulationClustering.
+Also includes method for generating synthetic network populations using the method of @young2022clustering.
 - `distributional_regionalization`: Methods for performing MDL-based regionalization on distributional (e.g. census) data over space.
 Utilizes method of @Kirkley2022DistributionalRegionalization.
 - `hub_identification`: Methods for inferring hub nodes in a network using different information theoretic criteria.
 Utilizes method of @Kirkley2024HubIdentification.
 - `community_regionalization`: Perform contiguous regionalization of spatial network data with a wide class of community detection methods.
 Utilizes method of @MorelBalbiKirkley2024CommunityRegionalization.